 - Use powerful, action-based words.

 - Set expectations for the body of the email.

 - Use subscriber names in the subject line for more personalized content.

-Segmenting your email list into groups of like-minded people allows you to send content that is more relevant to your audience. 🔍 You might decide to segment based on demographics, interests, actions, or customer persona information, like where subscribers live or the job they have.
+Segmenting your email list into groups of like-minded people allows you to send content that is more relevant to your target audience.
+You might decide to segment based on demographics, interests, actions, or customer persona information, like where subscribers live or the job they have.

 You can use your signup form to gather this information.
 Consider asking new subscribers things like:

 - How often they’d like to receive your emails.